joseantonio2001/secure_framework/README.md

 1.  **Ease of Integration**: Generators allow for flexible integration into existing applications without complex mounting or namespace concerns.
 2.  **Customization**: Users can easily modify generated files to suit their specific needs.
-3.  **Incremental Adoption**: Components can be added gradually without requiring a full framework commitment.
-4.  **Simplified Development**: Gem development is more straightforward for our initial focus on core security components.

 ## Security Components